Samuel Adams. Image Source: Wikipedia.

 In 1775, Adams and Hancock were in Concord, attending meetings for the Massachusetts Provincial Government.
 On the night of April 18, the Boston spy network, led by Dr. Joseph Warren, found out British forces were planning to march to Concord, however, the purpose was not entirely clear.
 One possibility was they were going out to capture Adams and Hancock.
 Warren sent express riders Paul Revere and William Dawes on the road to warn Adams and Hancock — the historic Midnight Ride.

-Adams and Hancock, who were in Lexington, evaded capture, and escaped the town just as the opening shots of the American Revolution were fired at Lexington on April 19.
+Adams and Hancock, who were in Lexington, evaded capture, and escaped the town just as the opening shots of the American Revolutionary War were fired at Lexington on April 19.
 Later, Adams said, “What a glorious day for America.”

 Adams played a leading role in the Continental Congress and was a strong advocate for independence, along with other members, like John Adams and Richard Henry Lee.
 Of course, Adams signed the Declaration of Independence, after it was approved by Congress on July 4, 1776.